 In Florida, concealed carry is when you have a weapon on your person that is hidden from others’ views.
-Prior to July 1, 2023, to legally carry a concealed weapon, you need a license from the Department of Agriculture and Consumer Services.
+Prior to July 1, 2023, to legally carry a concealed weapon, you would need a license from the Department of Agriculture and Consumer Services.
 These are also known as concealed carry permits.
 Carrying a concealed weapon while unlicensed may result in significant penalties.

 Carrying Firearms in Private Vehicles

 When concerning private vehicles, the concept of Possession of Private Conveyance comes into play.
 Located in subsection (5) of Florida Statute 790.25, Possession of Private Conveyance states that it is legal for an individual to carry a concealed weapon in their car without a permit.

 However, for this law to apply, you must meet specific criteria.
 Here are the requirements for carrying a loaded gun in your car prior to Florida’s permitless concealed carry law taking effect: